Objectivity in quantum measurement: Conclusions

+In this paper, we show that the requirement of objectivity indeed could impose an important constraint on quantum measurements, namely, if we require the quantum measurement to be objective, then the measurement basis must be orthogonal vector sets.
+Usually this is presumed as a basic principle in priori, but here we show that this can be a natural constraint imposed by the requirement of objectivity.

+The quantum measurement is understood as the establishing process of correlations.
+And the objectivity requires that different observers could obtain the same result, and they can verify with each other.
+This is a very natural requirement in our classical world.
+Our result implies if the quantum measurement is not based on orthogonal basis, its objective existence cannot be confirmed, in another word, non-orthogonal basis cannot be objectively measured.

+The emergence of classicality in quantum measurement is closely related to the objectivity condition.
+This point is illustrated with the central spin model, where the $N$ ``elementary'' observers are coarse-grained into two macroscopic observers enjoying orthogonal pointer state sets for an ideal measurement.
+In this example, it is clearly seen how classical correlations result from the macroscopical observers and a support is provided for the belief that macroscopicality is a characteristic of classicality.

-Acknowledgement -- This work is supported by the National 973-program (Grants No. 2014CB921403 and No.2012CB922104) the National Natural Science Foundation of China (Grants No.11421063 and No.11447609).
+\emph{Acknowledgement} -- This work is supported by National Basic Research Program of China (Grant No. 2016YFA0301201 \& No. 2014CB921403), NSFC (Grant No. 11534002) and NSAF (Grant No. U1730449 \& No. U1530401).
 We thank S. M. Fei (Capital Normal University) and D. L. Zhou (Institute of Physics, CAS) for helpful discussions.
-CPS also acknowledges Prof. Jürgen Jost for his kindly invitation to visit Max Planck Institute for Mathematics in the Sciences where the manuscript finally was accomplished.
+CPS also acknowledges Prof. J\"urgen Jost for his kind invitation to visit Max Planck Institute for Mathematics in the Sciences, where the manuscript was finally accomplished.